 The Traditional Building Conference Series is a registered provider of AIA continuing education credits.
 Credits for NARI, AIBD, and certain NAHB classifications can be arranged.
 LEED accredited professionals and interior designers should contact the education director to determine if any courses have been registered for continuing education credits with the IDCEC or the USGBC.

-Interested in learning about previous conferences?
+Interested in learning about previous events?

 Past Attendees Include: